fighting bullying one novel at a time

 A great anytime read.
 This intense coming-of-age novel expertly deals with social issues such as bullying and can really make the reader think.

 Wow.
 Wolf captures the darker, less talked about world of teenage girls and bullying in her novel CAMP.
-Wolf subtly gives us the back-story of many of the characters, giving the reader a better understanding of all sides.
 This story is deep and complex.
 CAMP is so much more than just teenage bullying and camp.
 It is about family, secrets, history, friendships, marriage and tragedy.
 Wolf writes an emotionally driven story that is a must read for all.

 ––Mrs. Mommy Booknerd